Reginald Sorensen, Baron Sorensen: Political career

 Sorensen narrowly regained the seat at the 1935 election, and represented the constituency until it was abolished in 1950.
 At the 1950 general election, he was returned to Parliament for the new Leyton constituency.

 Sorensen was a committed pacifist and in 1936 he joined the Peace Pledge union.
 However, following the outbreak of World War II, while expressing disappointment at the failure of the peace movement to prevent war and being a member of the generally anti war Parliamentary Peace Aims Group, he urged his fellow pacifists "not to obstruct the war effort".

 A noted secularist, he became an Appointed Lecturer at the South Place Ethical Society in the 1960s.

 At the 1964 general election, he was re-elected for a seventh term in the House of Commons.
 Shortly afterwards, on 15 December 1964, he was created a life peer, as Baron Sorensen, of Leyton in the County of Essex.
 In 1966 Sorensen proposed the abolition of the House of Lords in favour of a senate of experts in administration.
 He then served until 1968 as a Lord-in-waiting in the House of Lords.
 Speaking in 1971, Sorensen suggested that the Government should 'positively encourage sterilisation, here and elsewhere, of those who are physically or mentally unfit' in order to stabilise the world's population.

 He had been offered the peerage to make a vacancy for the Foreign Secretary, Patrick Gordon Walker, who had been defeated in his Smethwick constituency.
 However, the by-election in January 1965 was won by the Conservative Ronald Buxton.

 Personal life

 On 22 January 1916 Sorensen married Muriel (b.
 1891).
-Sorensen's father-in-law was the Revd William Harvey-Smith, a Unitarian minister from Lincolnshire.
-Sorensen and his wife had three children, a daughter and two sons.
-One of Sorensen's sons died during the Chinese revolution while working as a missionary.
+Sorensen's father-in-law was the Revd William Harvey-Smith, a Unitarian minister from Lincolnshire - she was sister to Lilla, a fellow pacifist.
+Sorensen and his wife had a daughter and two sons.

 Sorensen died on 8 October 1971 at Whipps Cross Hospital, Leytonstone.
 He was cremated several days later at the City of London cemetery.